geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 **Pattern:** [Integer range 0...2147483647 (inclusive)]

 **Documentation:** The seed used to generate random numbers.
-This will make sure that results are reproducable as long as the problem is run with the same amount of MPI processes.
+This will make sure that results are reproducible as long as the problem is run with the same amount of MPI processes.
 It is implemented as final seed = Random number seed + MPI Rank.

 (parameters:Postprocess/Particles/Crystal_20Preferred_20Orientation)=
 ## **Subsection:** Postprocess / Particles / Crystal Preferred Orientation